Space Base Delta 3: Cold War

 It was reactivated in Germany on 30 September 1946.
 Assigned to United States Air Forces in Europe.
 Redesignated 61st Troop Carrier Group (Medium) in July 1948, and 61st Troop Carrier Group (Heavy) in August 1948.
 In Germany, the group participated in the Berlin Airlift, from June 1948 to May 1949, the group's C-54 aircraft ferried coal, flour, and other cargo into Berlin.

 In 1950, the group moved to the United States shortly after the outbreak of the Korean War for duty with Military Air Transport Service.
-Attached to Far East Air Forces, it flew airlift missions on the Northern Pacific Route from the United States to Japan in support of UN forces in Korea before moving to Japan and conducting airlift missions from Japan to Korea from 1950–1952.
+Attached to Far East Air Forces, it flew airlift missions on the Northern Pacific Route from the United States to Japan in support of UN forces in Korea before moving to Japan and conducting airlift missions from Japan to Korea from 1950 to 1952.

 Returned to the US in November 1952 to join Tactical Air Command, to which the group had been assigned in October 1951.
-Converted from C-54 to C-124 aircraft and carried out worldwide strategic airlift operations from 1952–1959.
+Converted from C-54 to C-124 aircraft and carried out worldwide strategic airlift operations from 1952 to 1959.
 Inactivated on 8 October 1959.

 The 61st Military Airlift Group was reactivated at Howard Air Force Base, Panama on 1 December 1984.
 At Howard, the group was the parent unit for the 310th Military Airlift Squadron (310th MAS) with a diverse array of aircraft (C-21A, CT-43A, C-130E/H, C-27A).
 The C-21 and CT-43 provided VIP airlift support for the Commander-In-Chief, U.S. Southern Command (CINCSOUTH).
-The C-130s and C-27s flew tactical airlift operations in Central and South America from 1984–1992.
+The C-130s and C-27s flew tactical airlift operations in Central and South America from 1984 to 1992.
 The unit was inactivated and its assets absorbed by the 24th Wing when the 310th's mission was transferred to Air Combat Command on 1 June 1992.

 Base support

 The 61st Air Base Group operated Los Angeles Air Force Base and supported the Space and Missile Systems Center (SMC) since 1994.

-On July 14, 2022, the Los Angeles Garrison became Space Base Delta 3.
+On 14 July 2022, the Los Angeles Garrison became Space Base Delta 3.

 Now-Space Base Delta 3 continues to provide facilities support for the successor to SMC, Space Systems Command.